ayrat555/fang/README.md

 ## Potential/future features

   * Extendable/new backends
   * Workers for specific types of tasks.
-Currently, each workers execute all types of tasks
+Currently, each worker execute all types of tasks
   * Configurable db records retention.
 Currently, fang doesn't remove tasks from the db.
+  * Retries
+  * Scheduled tasks

 ## Contributing